rednafi/digressions/_posts/python/2020-04-21-python-concurrent-futures.md

 The above situation usually happens when a subroutine produces nested `Future` object and runs runs on a single thread.
 In the function `wait_on_future`, the `executor.submit(pow, 5, 2)` creates another `Future` object.
 Since I'm running the entire thing using a single thread, the internal future object is blocking the thread and the external `executor.submit()` method inside the context manager can not use any threads.
 This situation can be avoided using multiple threads but in general, this is a bad design itself.

-Then there are situations when you might be getting lower performance with concurrent code than its sequential counterpart.
+Then there're situations when you might be getting lower performance with concurrent code than its sequential counterpart.
 This could happen for multiple reasons.

 1. Threads were used to perform CPU bound tasks
 2. Multiprocessing were used to perform I/O bound tasks